manastalukdar/manastalukdar.github.io/website/blog/2019/04/29/git-vs-team-foundation-version-control/readme.md

 post-format: standard
 title: Git vs. Team Foundation Version Control
 url-slug: git-vs-team-foundation-version-control
-first-published-on: 2019-03-20 00:00 am
+first-published-on: 2019-04-29 10:55 am
-last-updated-on: 2019-03-20 00:00 pm
+last-updated-on: 2019-04-29 10:55 am
 meta:
  description: "A comparison of Git vs. Team Foundation Version Control with motivations for moving to Git."
 excerpt: "The primary motivation for moving to Git is the far better support for branching and merging."
 ---

-**Note**: Some years back I had written up some reasons for moving to Git.
+**Note**: Some years back I had written up reasons for moving to Git.
 Looking through some of my old notes I ran into the write-up and decided to make a blog post out of it.

 # Git vs. Team Foundation Version Control